-Original construction included 160 apartments plus an adjacent health center boasting 40 beds licensed for skilled care and 22 beds licensed for sheltered care.
+Original construction included 160 apartments plus an adjacent health center boasting 40 beds licensed for Skilled Nursing care and 22 beds licensed for Sheltered Care.

-Today, there are 132 Village apartments in nine different floor plans ranging from 490 square feet to nearly 1,400 square feet.
-Some of the smaller apartments were combined to create large, deluxe apartments.
+Today, there are 131 Village apartments in nine different floor plans ranging from 490 square feet to nearly 1,400 square feet.
+Some of the smaller original apartments were combined to create large, deluxe apartments.

 Clark-Lindsey Village, Inc. is a 501(c)(3) not-for-profit tax-exempt organization governed by an 11-member Board of Directors.
 Day-to-day operations are overseen by a management staff of eleven.

 We are the only Life Plan Community, or Continuing Care Retirement Community (CCRC), in Champaign County.
-On one campus you can find independent apartment living in The Village, Assisted Living and Skilled Nursing Care in Meadowbrook Health Center as well as a full complement of therapy services in Renewal Therapy Center.
+On one campus you can find apartment and villa living in The Village, in which no medical assistance is provided by Clark-Lindsey, Skilled Nursing Care in Meadowbrook Health Center, Assisted Living with Memory Care and Skilled Nursing care in our Green House homes, and a full complement of therapy services in Renewal Therapy Center.
 As your health needs change, you don’t have to move off campus when additional health assistance is required.